 The trope of “thoughts and prayers” after a tragedy is so common that it has become a model for sympathy and inaction.
-It’s the title of a satirical video game, designed by Mike Lacher, in which players are challenged to use “thoughts and prayers” to stop school shootings (spoiler: it doesn’t work).
-It’s the title, too, of a particularly cynical BoJack Horseman episode about mass shootings, in which beleaguered film producers find themselves rolling their eyes while they trot out the phrase, again and again, in response to real events as they try to get back to the “actually pressing business of making sure the movie gets made.”
-The game also has some critiques of Republican politicians in the loading screen.
+It’s the title of a satirical video game, designed by Mike Lacher, in which players are challenged to use “thoughts and prayers” to stop school shootings (I have to tell you the ending: it doesn’t work).

-It’s become a sort of twisted American ritual: A lone white male shooter opens fire on a crowd of people.
-Americans cry out for someone to do something and are met with shoulder shrugs, mumblings about “the price of freedom” and assurances that the people elected to protect them are sending their “thoughts and prayers.”
+It’s become a twisted ritual for people to perhaps feel they’re doing something rather than nothing, even though offering up thoughts and prayers is indeed nothing: A shooter opens fire on a crowd of people.
+Citizens cry out for someone to do something and are met with shoulder shrugs, mumblings about “the price of freedom” and assurances that the people elected to protect them are sending their “thoughts and prayers.”

-Politicians have managed to make a once benign, if not comforting, phrase sound almost profane.
-I often think the “thoughts and prayers” trope, especially in the immediate wake of a tragedy like this one, is utterly useless.
+Politicians have managed to make a once benign, if not comforting, phrase sound almost rude and coarse.
+Offering up “thoughts and prayers” is utterly useless.
 They usually only serve to alleviate the guilt that the “thinker” or “prayer” has for not being able to (or being willing to) do anything more.

-Besides, what does it even mean that your “prayers are with the victims,” like they were flowers left at a roadside vigil?
+What does it even mean that your “prayers are with the victims,” like they were flowers left at a roadside vigil?
 The “thoughts and prayers” approach is lazy.
 People know they need to respond somehow, but know that no words will ever do, so they “think” and “pray.”
 I’d rather have people vote and act.
 Thoughts and prayers won’t change gun control laws in America.
 Only actions and votes will.
 Rabbi Heschel once said that “I prayed with my feet.”
-What a courageous man; I applaud him for that.

-To offer thoughts and prayers is quite arrogant and conceited in many ways; it offers people a get-out clause from taking more direct action; it allows them, perhaps, to feel morally superior from others who don’t offer the same generic, vague response to a national tragedy.
-They can say, “Well, I’ve done something” when, in fact, they’ve done absolutely nothing to offer practical help, merely smeared our faces in the fact they have a direct connection to the apparent creator of the cosmos.
-They don’t; they merely have a connection to the inside of their own head, and yet had convinced themselves that offering thoughts and prayers actually does something.
+To offer thoughts and prayers is arrogant and conceite: it offers people a get-out clause from taking more direct action; it allows them, perhaps, to feel morally superior from others who don’t offer the same generic, vague response to a national tragedy.
+They can say, “Well, I’ve done something” when, in fact, they’ve done absolutely nothing to offer practical help, merely rubbed our faces in the fact they have a direct connection to the apparent creator of the cosmos.
+They don’t; yet have convinced themselves that offering thoughts and prayers actually does something.

 We elect politicians to fix problems, enact policies, and keep us safe.
 Instead, Americans have elected officials — many of them self-described conservative Christians who also happen to take money from the National Rifle Association — using cries for “thoughts and prayers” as some sort of inoculation against responsibility or action when it comes to gun violence.